StudentTraineeCenter/edu-agent/docs/FEATURES.md

 The system uses PostgreSQL with pgvector extension for semantic search:

-- Embeddings are 3072-dimensional vectors
+- Embeddings are 3072-dimensional vectors (using text-embedding-3-large model)
 - Cosine similarity is used for search
 - Segments are filtered by project and document
 - Top-K results are returned with relevance scores
+- Vector search is performed using LangChain's PGVectorStore

 ### Authentication